enableiot/iotkit-agent/README.md

     echo -n '{ "src": "d1234", "metric": "temp", "value": 26.7}' | \
          nc -4u -w1 'localhost' 41234

-> Note the addition of src data to go around the lack of namespace like topic in MQTT and URL in REST (i.e. sensor)
+> Note the addition of src data to go around the lack of name-space like topic in MQTT and URL in REST (i.e. sensor)

 ## Message